Programme

 Substantial Variation

 The NHS has a duty to carry out public consultation when there are any 'substantial variations or developments' to services they provide.
-One element of any public consultation requires matters to be discussed with the HOSC.
-During this first year, the HOSC and local NHS organisations engaged in discussions about the definition of 'substantial variation'.
-Currently, the HOSC is seeking to take into account a number of key factors in matters of service changes in the NHS.
+One element of any public consultation requires matters to be discussed with HOSC.
+During this first year, HOSC and local NHS organisations engaged in discussions about the definition of 'substantial variation'.
+HOSC took into account a number of key factors in matters of service changes in the NHS.
 These are:

-The HOSC has agreed a protocol with local NHS organisations.
+HOSC agreed a protocol with local NHS organisations.
 The protocol sets down a model for addressing consultation with the HOSC around 'substantial variations and developments' to services.
-This represents a major step forward in the working relationship between the HOSC and the NHS organisations locally.

 To download the report click here (260k pdf file) October 2004